neoforged/NeoGradle/README.md

 NeoGradle
 ===========

-Minecraft mod development framework used by NeoForge and FML for the Gradle build system.
+Minecraft mod development framework, used by NeoForge and FML for the Gradle build system.

 For a quick start, see how the [NeoForge Mod Development Kit](https://github.com/neoforged/MDK) uses NeoGradle, or see our official [Documentation](https://docs.neoforged.net/neogradle/docs/).